 Mnemonic Devices Creates memorable associations that act as retrieval cues Exploits existing schemas to provide retrieval pathways for isolated facts Lists, sequences, terminology that lacks natural conceptual hooks Only as good as the cue , if cue is forgotten, so is the content Bellezza (1981); Atkinson & Raugh (1975)

-Interleaving Mixes different problem types or topics in a single practise session Forces discrimination between similar items, strengthening category boundaries Mathematics problem types; science topics that are often confused; vocabulary sets Slower initial acquisition than blocked practise; feels harder , pupils may resist Kornell & Bjork (2008); Rohrer & Taylor (2007)
+Interleaving Mixes different problem types or topics in a single practise session Forces discrimination between similar items, strengthening category boundaries Mathematics problem types; science topics that are often confused; vocabulary sets Slower initial acquisition than blocked practise; feels harder , learners may resist Kornell & Bjork (2008); Rohrer & Taylor (2007)

 Automaticity and the Role of Rote in Expert Performance